HRDAG/verdata/inst/docs/README-en.md

 5. The `combine_replicates` function uses the Normal approximation using the laws of total expectation and variance to combine the replicates, which allows you to obtain an interval of the imputation.
 See Section 18.2 of [*Bayesian Data Analysis*](http://www.stat.columbia.edu/~gelman/book/) for more information.

-6. The use of the `prop_obs_rep` function is optional and allows you to obtain the proportions of the data for the variables by which it was grouped.

-7. The `mse` function allows you to make estimates of underreporting using [LCMCR](https://onlinelibrary.wiley.com/doi/10.1111/biom.12502) specification (see Section 6 of the [methodological report](https://www.comisiondelaverdad.co/sites/default/files/descargables/2022-08/04_Anexo_Proyecto_JEP_CEV_HRDAG_08022022.pdf)).
+6. The `mse` function allows you to make estimates of underreporting using [LCMCR](https://onlinelibrary.wiley.com/doi/10.1111/biom.12502) specification (see Section 6 of the [methodological report](https://www.comisiondelaverdad.co/sites/default/files/descargables/2022-08/04_Anexo_Proyecto_JEP_CEV_HRDAG_08022022.pdf)).
 To use this function, it is necessary to have defined stratification variables, that is, grouping, to calculate the estimation, and to have done the stratification (see example and Section 8.4.2 of the [methodological report](https://www.comisiondelaverdad.co/sites/default/files/descargables/2022-08/04_Anexo_Proyecto_JEP_CEV_HRDAG_08022022.pdf)).
 Additionally, considering that the estimation requires time and computational resources, in case you want to make use of the